 Basically, there two types of Google redirect viruses:

 b) Hijacking results of the search engine when you click on them.
 Your default search engine is the same, but you get different results when clicking on them.
-The main suspect would be malware infection ( Step 6), but malicious proxy, dns settings, infected router and even hosts file are possible.
+The main suspect would be malware infection, but malicious proxy, dns settings, infected router and even hosts file are possible.
 Such redirect viruses do not justify their actions, they just try to make money fast and prevent removal.

 Step 1.
-Check your hosts file for malicious entries.
+Check your hosts file for Google redirect virus malicious entries

 Where Windows is your windows installation directory.
 Open the file with Notepad.